 - Corrections

-Corrections are actions taken to eliminate a specific non-conformity, such as defects in a product when it comes off production lines.
+Corrections are actions taken to eliminate a specific non-conformity.
+For example, this includes fixing defects in a product when it comes off production lines.

 - Corrective Actions

-Corrective actions are taken to eliminate the cause of a problem or non-conformity and prevent a recurrence.
-These actions go a step further than corrections to provide longer-term solutions.
+Corrective actions eliminate the cause of a problem or non-conformity and prevent a recurrence.
+In other words, these actions go beyond corrections to provide longer-term solutions.

 - Preventative Actions

-Finally, preventative actions are taken to eliminate the cause of potential non-conformities identified during a CAPA audit.
-These actions allow companies to eliminate potential problems prior to their occurrence, in turn saving both time and money.
+Finally, preventative actions eliminate the cause of potential non-conformities identified during a CAPA audit.
+As a result, companies can remove potential problems before they occur.
+Consequently, this saves both time and money.

 Why do CAPA Requirements Matter for Quality Management Systems?

-The CAPA system helps companies identify non-conformity issues that negatively impact quality, correct these issues through targeted action, and prevent these issues from recurring.
-As a result, the corrective action and preventive action model offered by CAPA is a critical component of QMS frameworks because it helps organizations go beyond documentation to take action that improves the overall quality and reduces the risk of non-conformance.
+The CAPA system helps companies identify non-conformity issues that negatively impact quality.
+It then corrects these issues through targeted action and prevents them from recurring.
+As a result, the corrective action and preventive action model is a critical component of QMS frameworks.
+Furthermore, it helps organizations go beyond documentation to take action that improves overall quality and reduces non-conformance risk.

 30+ Audit and inspection checklists free for download.